After the accident/injury, what next?

 To be successful with a catastrophic injury tort claim, you must prove a person or persons violated a duty of care (responsibility for your safety) due to negligent actions or inaction.
 Proving liability in some of these cases can be challenging; by choosing catastrophic injury lawyers who have years of experience and a proven track record for results, you can be confident in your legal representation.

-With our knowledge of the laws governing catastrophic injury claims and our ability to draw on extensive legal resources, Gluckstein Personal Injury Lawyers can fight for maximum damages on your behalf.
+With our knowledge of the laws governing catastrophic injury claims and our ability to draw on extensive legal resources, Gluckstein Lawyers can fight for maximum damages on your behalf.
 Our team can also help ensure that all notice requirements are filed in a timely manner if a government entity bears liability.

 Similar to the caps on SABS benefits, Ontario law imposes certain tort damage caps that may limit a catastrophically injured person’s recovery.
 For example, there is a limit on damages for pain and suffering.
 Damages for income loss and the future cost of care (medical and related expenses) do not have a cap, however.
 A Gluckstein catastrophic injury lawyer can offer insight on what claims you can advance for pain and suffering, income loss, recovery of medical, rehabilitative, and attendant care following a catastrophic accident.